ACS Tasmanian Nominees Celebration for the Digital Disruptors Awards and Tasmanian Pearcey Awards 2018

 ACS Tasmania invites you to a Special Event recognizing the Tasmanian Nominees for the ACS Digital Disruptors National Awards and Tasmanian Pearcey Entrepreneur Award 2018.
 Guest speakers Hon Michael Ferguson, Minister for Science and Technology, and James Riggall, Tasmanian entrepreneur, founder of Bitlink, Battery Shed and key champion behind the Macquarie House project and Enterprize Tasmania.

-To acknowledge and celebrate the talent in the Tasmania
+To celebrate our local talent, ACS Tasmania is running a cocktail style event to acknowledge and celebrate the talent in the state.

 James is a Tasmanian entrepreneur who found his start as a teacher at the Human Interface Technology Laboratory (HITLab) in Launceston, Tasmania.
 During his time at the HITLab, James taught courses in virtual reality, augmented reality, entrepreneurship and videogame design.
 In his teaching career, James worked with international professors and facilitated many guest lectures from international speakers, including staff from Microsoft, Valve Software and Gas Powered Games.